Rotator Cuff Repair

 shaving off bone spurs that are pinching the shoulder, or repairing torn tendons or

-of the shoulder and to relieve the pain that can’t be controlled by other treatments.
+and to relieve the pain that can’t be controlled by other treatments.

 Why might I need a rotator cuff repair?